 - Connect with journalists and media influencers

 Using a combination of these tools should make it easier for you to find the right influencer.
-Be sure to check out our comprehensive list of influencer marketing software for more details on these and other software platforms that help you find influencers and manage them.
+Consider audience demographics, engagement and niche when finding influencer to align with your brand and reach a relevant, engaged audience.
+Be sure to check out our comprehensive list of influencer marketing software for more details on these and other software platforms that help you find Instagram influencers and manage them.

 How do you approach influencers?
 The rules of engagement